VLANeXt: Recipes for Building Strong VLA Models: Recipes for Building Strong VLA Models

 Results show a consistent trend: \textit{stronger VLM backbones yield better VLA performance} (Table~\ref{tab:roadmap}), with Qwen3-VL-4B outperforming Qwen3-VL-2B, which in turn outperforms LLaMA-3.2-3B and PaliGemma-3B.
 We use Qwen3-VL-2B in subsequent experiments as a strong yet efficient choice.
-This finding differs from \cite{2026_vlm4vla}.
-A possible reason is that our larger policy module can better exploit the representational capacity of stronger VLMs, whereas the lightweight policy head in \cite{2026_vlm4vla} may limit such gains.
+This finding differs from~\cite{2026_vlm4vla}.
+A possible reason is that our larger policy module can better exploit the representational capacity of stronger VLMs, whereas the lightweight policy head in~\cite{2026_vlm4vla} may limit such gains.
 We leave a deeper investigation to future work.

 \textbf{VLM-Policy Connection.} We next study how different connection strategies between the VLM and the policy module affect performance.
-Our baseline adopts a MetaQuery-style design \cite{2025_metaquery}, as discussed in ``Policy Module Design''.
-We refer this design as the loose strategy, where the VLM and policy module are fully decoupled.
-We compare this with a tight strategy that connects the two modules layer by layer, as in the $\pi$ series \cite{2024_pi0, 2025_pi0.5}.
+Our baseline adopts a MetaQuery-style design~\cite{2025_metaquery}, as discussed in ``Policy Module Design''.
+We refer to this design as the loose strategy, where the VLM and policy module are fully decoupled.
+We compare this with a tight strategy that connects the two modules layer by layer, as in the $\pi$ series~\cite{2024_pi0, 2025_pi0.5}.
 Inspired by these two designs, we further introduce a soft strategy that also connects them layer by layer but inserts learnable queries as a latent buffer between the modules (Fig.~\ref{fig:connection}).
+In detail, for the above three connection strategies, we all use the cross attention as the condition technique, and the timestep is conditioned by adaLN, like~\cite{2023_dit}.

-Results show that the \textit{soft strategy slightly outperforms both loose and tight connections} (Table~\ref{tab:roadmap}), suggesting that the learnable query buffer helps better transfer useful representations from the VLM to the policy module.
-This may be viewed as introducing a latent buffer between the two components, analogous to reasoning in a latent space \cite{2024_reasoning-latent-space}.
+Results show that the \textit{soft strategy slightly outperforms both loose and tight connections} (Table~\ref{tab:roadmap}), suggesting that the learnable query buffer helps better transfer useful representations from the VLM's textual space to the policy module's action space.
+This may be viewed as introducing a latent buffer between the two components, analogous to reasoning in a latent space~\cite{2024_reasoning-latent-space}.
 We adopt the soft connection in subsequent models.